 Additional Information & Important Items to Remember

 Letters of recommendation play an especially crucial role in the admission process.
+At least three letters are required, and up to five may be submitted.
 Applicants should choose as recommenders people who know their strengths and weaknesses relevant to graduate study in mathematics.
 The most useful letters are those which list in some detail the accomplishments of the student and make direct comparisons with other students who have succeeded at major U.S. graduate schools.
 Foreign students already in the U.S. should submit letters from their U.S. institution, whenever possible.
 Please register your recommenders for the electronic Letters of Recommendation when using the Online Application.

 Those students who will have completed a Master's degree in Mathematics by the time they begin studies at The University of Michigan must apply to the Ph.D. program.
 Others may apply to either program.
 It is possible, but not automatic, to move from one program to the other.